aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.10.rst

     'TESTS:\syntax\raise_syntax_error30.py'
     beyond the location indicated by --> and ^.

+       1: """Should raise SyntaxError: can't assign to function call
+       2:
        3: Python 3.8: SyntaxError: cannot assign to function call
        4: """
        5: